Ella Bella Bingo (film)

-Ella Bella Bingo (Elleville Elfrid) is a 2020 Norwegian 3D computer-animated adventure comedy film based on the preschool TV series of the same name.
+Ella Bella Bingo (Elleville Elfrid) is a 2020 Norwegian 3D animated adventure comedy film based on the preschool TV series of the same name.
 A joint-production between Studio 100 Films and Kool Produktion AS, the film is directed by Frank Mosvold and Atle Solberg Blakseth.
-It was released in Norway on 24 January 2020, and was a commercial success.
+It was released in Norway on 24 January 2020, and was a commercial success, grossing $626,491 over a $164,213 budget.

 Synopsis

 Ella Bella and Henry are best friends, and plan on making a circus together, but when cool kid Johnny arrives in town he becomes Henry's new best friend, making Ella jealous and jeopardising the circus.